Money And Sex Can’t Buy It

 Nothing spices up a relationship like romance.
 Whether you’ve been together ten days, months, years or decades, sharing your love and desire for your partner is the ultimate aphrodisiac.

 Everyone wants to be adored and appreciated.
 You don’t need a lot of time and money or a doctorate in sexology, to keep the sparks flying.
-Here are a few ways to re-vitalize, reawaken and jump start your partnership.
+Here are a few ways to re-vitalize, reawaken and jump-start your partnership.

 Place flowers that are visually stimulating on the table and change them several times a week.
-Roses’, tulips, daisies, forget-me-nots, gladiolas, sunflowers, carnations, and orchids are just some of the vast array of plant species that provide sensual images of curves, softness, rising, opening and merging.
+Roses, tulips, daisies, forget-me-nots, gladiolas, sunflowers, carnations, and orchids are just some of the vast array of plant species that provide sensual images of curves, softness, rising, opening, and merging.

 Take a TODO list to your office or place of work.
 On the list write down special, thoughtful things you are going to do for your partner every night when you get home from work.
-Help with the dishes, finances, dinner or childcare; massage their neck and shoulders; stop and get them a card or gift; pick up a movie they’ve been wanting to see, or just telling them how much they mean to you.
+Help with the dishes, finances, dinner, or childcare; massage their neck and shoulders; stop and get them a card or gift; pick up a movie they’ve been wanting to see, or just tell them how much they mean to you.

-Get up early in the morning, while your love is still sleeping and make them breakfast or go out and buy breakfast.
+Get up early in the morning, while your love is still sleeping, and make them breakfast or go out and buy breakfast.
 Serve them breakfast in bed, with accompanying flowers and coffee.

-Ride bikes, run, walk and/or hike together in the woods, meadows, valleys or parks.
+Ride bikes, run, walk and/or hike together in the woods, meadows, valleys, or parks.
 Keeping fit maintains your health and increases the odds that you will live longer to enjoy one another’s companionship.